 - Ferrets are capable of squeezing into very narrow spaces.
 Seal any opening with wire mesh or wood.
 Even holes as small as 2 x 2 inches (5 cm x 5 cm) should be blocked.

 - Remove recliners and sofa beds from the ferret-proofed areas.
 The levers and springs underneath have crushed many curious ferrets.

-- **Foam and rubber are the most common causes of GI obstructions in young ferrets.
-This often necessitates surgery to remove the obstruction and is life threatening.**
+- Foam and rubber are the most common causes of GI obstructions in young ferrets.
+This is life-threatening and often necessitates surgery to remove the obstruction.

 - Prevent your ferret from burrowing into the bottom of furniture or mattresses by covering these areas with thin plywood or Plexiglas.
 Burrowing not only damages furniture, but your ferret can eat the foam rubber inside and develop intestinal blockage.